+'''

 -C bp.flashloader0.fname=[filename]

-1.6.2 Running the FWU tests
+'''

+2.6.2 Running Firmware Update (FWU) Tests

-As previously mentioned in section Putting it all together, there are a couple of extra images involved when running the FWU tests.
+As previously mentioned in Putting it all together, there are a couple of extra images involved when running the FWU tests.
 They need to be loaded at the right addresses, which depend on the platform.

-FVP
+On FVP